 - Include a contract with terms and conditions.

 You can also include a formal contract highlighting your legal terms and conditions.
 If the client is happy with the proposal and ready to move forward, they can save time by signing the contract directly.

 If you don’t know how to create compliant, straightforward contracts, you can always use an online clientflow tool like HoneyBook to prepare online agreements with just a few clicks.

 To write a comprehensive, well-structured, and persuasive business proposal, follow these steps:

 - Clearly understand your client’s needs – Begin by thoroughly understanding your client’s struggles, along with their requirements and expectations.
 Clarify the purpose of the proposal and desired outcomes.
 Once you have identified this, you can tailor your proposal.

 - Do your research – In line with the previous step, research is essential to gather relevant information and data to support your proposal.
-This includes market research, competitor analysis, client insights, and evaluation of industry trends or other relevant information to prove your knowledgeability and strengthen your case.
+This includes market research, competitor analysis, industry trends, and the client information you’ve gathered throughout your project discovery phase to prove your knowledgeability and strengthen your case.

 - Outline your proposal – Create an outline that includes all the key sections and components mentioned earlier (title page, problem statement, skills, etc.).
 This will serve as a roadmap for creating your proposal.
 Alternatively, you can simply use pre-made proposal templates using software like HoneyBook.